davidjfk/014_student_dashboard/README_plan_to_solve_winc_assignment.md

     Victory has component for scatterplot.
 Semantically, scatterplot is not related to the other victory charts, so scatterplot will get its own  link and route in the navbar.

-    as a user, I want to be able to indicate by means of a checkbox  whether I only want to show in the bar chart how nice the assignment was, only want to see how difficult the assignment was, or both.

 DESIGN:
     scatterplot 1:
+    All assignments (56) on X-axis with average fun-score of 10 students, and on Y-axis assignments (56) with average difficult score of 10 students: so for each assignment you can see "on average" how the perceived fun-score and difficult-score correlate.

+    scatterplot 2:
     All students (10) on X-axis with their individual average fun-socre andon Y-axis with their individual average difficult-score: so for each student you can see how the average fun correlates with average diffiicult.

-    scatterplot 2:
-    All assignments (56) on X-axis with average fun-score of 10 students, and on Y-axis assignments (56) with average difficult score of 10 students: so for each assignment you can see "on average" how the perceived fun-score and difficult-score correlate.

     STEP1: transform the data so it can be fed into the dumb component scatterplot as props-object.
     STEP2: feed data into the dumb component scatterplot as props-object.
-    STEP3: add the filter-functionality with 2 checkboxes: 1 for 'fun' and 1 for 'difficult'.
-Checkbox will be a dumb component with form-ui-control, connected to this smart component.
+    STEP3: calculate correlation coefficient for both scatterplots and analyse/ interpret the result.
+    STEP4: style the 2 scatterplots.

 # branch_05_dashboard_overview_with_slice_and_dice_and_bonus_requirements
         (continuation of the code from branch_02_dashboard_overview)